 The purpose of the household income and expenditure part is to collect data on the household income, receipts and sources, consumption and non-consumption expenditure and pattern of savings, assets and liabilities held by households, in various geographical areas.
-The information collected through this survey will provide a proper database to discern the living conditions prevailing in urban and rural areas of Pakistan.
+This year the consumption module is more detailed and exactly according to COICOP classification to derive weights for basket of items of price Statistics for rebasing of National Accounts.
+The information collected through this survey will provide a proper database to discern the living conditions prevailing in urban and rural areas of Pakistan and will provide basis for computation of weights for Price Statistics.